twixson/tpdmethods/README.md

 ## Example 2: Principal Components Analysis - Financial Data

-In this second brief example we will explore the extremes analogue to principal components analysis using financial data from the Kenneth R.
+In this second example we will explore the extremes analogue to principal components analysis using financial data from the Kenneth R.
 French Data Library.
 These data are included in the package as `financial_data`.
 The data consist of 13599 observations of losses